 • Right-size your loads.
 Too full, and it takes too long for your clothes to dry.
 Too small?
 You’ll be spending too much energy per item as you dry them.

-• Air dry on a rack whenever you can.
+• Air-dry on a rack when you can.

 • Add wool or rubber dryer balls to cut down drying time.

 • Regularly clean your dryer’s lint filter.

 • Use the lower heat settings to use less energy.